francoislegd/BSCV_ROS/README.md

 # CREATED PACKAGES

-Our_project Package
-Designed to be launchd on the turtlebot, contains one launch file that set up the rplidar Project_ws Package
-Designed to be launched from the workstation, for both turtlebot and Robotic arm
+We created two launch that had to be implemented on their specific machine.

 ### Our project Package scripts
-Turtlebot_project.launch for setting up the lidar on the turtlebot, needs to be rerun for path planning
+Our_project package Turtlebot_project.launch for setting up the lidar on the turtlebot, needs to be rerun for path planning

 ### Project_ws Package scripts
 Project_WS.launch for entering set up coordinates and path plannification, from origin point to target destination.